presidioforts/scratchfiles/proposal.md

 - **Primary Responsibilities:**
   - Oversee EPL-X infrastructure services, including the TKGI to OpenShift migration.
   - Maintain platform-level automation and ensure stable foundational services.
-  - Provide and enhance infrastructure-level self-service tools for developers (e.g., provisioning scripts, environment setup).
+  - Provide and enhance infrastructure-level self-service tools.

 - **Resource Note:**
   - No additional resources required.
 The current SME team and infrastructure automation engineers will handle tasks associated with platform migrations and ongoing support.